Photos

 CLERKSHIP DIRECTOR WELCOME

-to your Emergency Medicine rotation at Advocate Christ Medical Center Department of Emergency Medicine.
+Welcome to your Emergency Medicine rotation at Advocate Christ Medical Center Department of Emergency Medicine.
 We hope that you will find your experience both exciting and informative.
 Emergency Medicine is a challenging field that utilizes every aspect of medicine.
-The rotation is structured for fourth year medical students who have had some exposure to the core rotations such as pediatrics, internal medicine, surgery and OB/Gyne.
-The Department of Emergency Medicine at Advocate Christ Hospital is one of the busiest trauma center in Illinois.
-We expect your rotation with us to be challenging but structured in a way to help you learn and grow.
+The rotation is structured for fourth year medical students who have completed the core rotations in Pediatrics, Psychiatry, Internal Medicine, Surgery and OB/GYN.
+The Department of Emergency Medicine at Advocate Christ Medical Center is one of the busiest Emergency Departments in Illinois.
+We expect your rotation with us to be challenging, but structured in a way to help you learn and grow.

-Orientation is held on the first Monday of your rotation.
-We will meet in the Department of Emergency Medicine usually at a time specified via email, usually around 9am.
-If that Monday is a holiday, the orientation will be moved to the next day at the discretion of the Coordinator.
-The first day is orientation only and does not require patient contact, so you may dress casual.
-Orientation will take approximately 1-2 hours.
-Please email me with any questions.
+Orientation is held on the first Tuesday of your rotation.
+We will meet in the Department of Emergency Medicine Office, at a time specified via email, usually around 9am.
+The orientation may be moved to the next day at the discretion of the Clerkship Director.
+The first day is orientation only and does not require patient contact, so you may dress casually.
+Orientation will take approximately 4 hours.
+Please feel free to email me with any questions at christemstudents@gmail.com.

 Department of Emergency Medicine